 Promotional Period Length

 Consider the length of the promotional period offered by balance transfer cards.
-A longer period gives more time to pay off existing debts at a lower interest rate.
+An extended period gives you more time to pay off debts at a lower interest rate.

 Post-Promotional Rates